olekuz/tyk-docs/tyk-docs/content/tyk-cloud/administration/administration.md

 url: "/tyk-cloud/administration"
 ---

+## Introduction

+This page introduces the process of maintaining your Tyk Cloud installation, so that you can ensure every user has the right permissions, giving you complete control over your API management.

 Maintaining your Tyk-Cloud installation is governed by the following factors:

 * The plan you are signed up to